hug-sch/vse-docs/setup/organize/strip-types/movie.rst

    Figure 6: Video Property

 Strobe
-  The floating point number indicates that only each nth frame will be displayed.
-For example, if you set this to 10, the preview will only display frame 1 for the time-lapse 1-10, frame 11 for the time-lapse 11-20, frame 21 for ...
+  The Strobe value indicates that only each nth frame will be displayed.
+For example, if you set this to 10, the preview will only display frame 1 for the time-lapse 1-10 frames, frame 11 for the time-lapse 11-20, frame 21 for ...
+It is not really a strobe-effect because the frames 2-9, 11-19, ... aren't blacked out.
 You can easily check this out with the timecode overlay test file (see :doc:`Creating testfiles - section C </setup/organize/dir-structure/creating-test-files>`).

 Reverse Frames
    The strip is played backwards starting from the last frame in the sequence to the first frame.
-This will also work with cutted strips.
+This will also work with split strips.
 However, just pay attention to use the "Hold Split" (Shift + K) cut.

 .. admonition:: Color Panel